jdeweese1/KSU_560_MSSQL_mac_setup/README.md

       FIXME

-9. Connecting to database engine with Azure Data Studio
+9. Connect to database engine with Azure Data Studio.

    In the terminal not in a docker container the following:

-   `docker-compose up`
+   `$ docker-compose up`

    Open Azure Data Studio

    Connect to 127.0.0.1
    login with <username>

-   change setting to enable preview features to True
+   Change go to settings and change the setting "Enable Preview Features" to be on.

 10. Restore the database
    In Azure Data Studio, go to open a new query tab, making sure you are on the `master` database.
 Make sure you copy the database file into the location `/var/opt/mssql/data/wwi.bak`.
 Execute the following query: